GSA/piv-guides/_devconfig/ssh.md

   * A Smart Card reader
   * A PIV card
-  * A Linux or a Mac OS X computer correctly configured to use a PIV card for login, e.g. configure [**opensc**](https://github.com/OpenSC/OpenSC/wiki/Download-latest-OpenSC-stable-release).
+  * A Mac OS X computer correctly configured to use a PIV card for login.
+For additional information, go to [**configure opensc**](https://github.com/OpenSC/OpenSC/wiki/Download-latest-OpenSC-stable-release).)

 ### Procedures